OpenParliamentTV/OpenParliamentTV-NEL/README.md

 python abgeordnetenwatch/scripts/generate_mapping.py

-### 3. Mdbs
+### 3. Persons

-Follow the README in db_dump/scripts/mdbs
+Follow the README in db_dump/scripts/persons

 ### 4. Factions

 Follow the README in db_dump/scripts/factions

-### 5. Other speakers

-Follow the README in db_dump/scripts/other-speakers

 #### Final json dumps will be saved to:

-db_dump/data/mdbs/mdbs-final.json
+db_dump/data/persons/final.json
 db_dump/data/factions/factions-final.json
 db_dump/data/parties/parties-final.json

 ### Notes about our approach:

 - Our main source of data is Wikidata
-- Sometimes Wikidata has weird information (e.g. parties of a mdb are not sorted or not complete.
-Factions are also problematic.), in this case we use Abgeordnetenwatch as a datasource, but map the IDs back to Wikidata
+- Sometimes Wikidata has insufficient information (e.g. parties and factions of a parliamentary member are not sorted or not complete.), in this case we use Abgeordnetenwatch as a datasource, but map the IDs back to Wikidata